ibagroup-eu/Visual-Flow-deploy/INSTALL.md

     # <PV_NAME> - name of Persistent Volume for your project. # vf-pvc-testing
     # <STORAGE_SIZE> - storage size that you want to assign to this VF project. # 2G
     # <NFS_HOST> - NFS server ip. # 10.128.0.15
-    # <NFS_PATH> - PATH to shared foulder in your NFS you want to use in this VF project. # /share
+    # <NFS_PATH> - PATH to shared folder in your NFS you want to use in this VF project. # /share
     # <NAMESPACE> - VF project namespace for jobs. # vf-testing
     apiVersion: v1
     kind: PersistentVolume